Tuesday, May 21, 2019

 "[Responding to the question of how marriage consummation would defile Mary] One of the main reasons is that we know that Joseph was a righteous man.
 In Scripture, righteous men do not have sexual relations with other men's wives.
 Joseph knew that the Holy Spirit had brought about the birth of Christ.
 And that means that Mary had become the spouse of the Holy Spirit.
 Joseph would not dare come to know her physically."

 Scripture never affirms or even hints at the idea that the Holy Spirit "married" Mary or she became His spiritual wife.
-That is a man-made concept.
 The Holy Spirit is not like a Roman or Greek god who has sexual relations with a human being and a god-man is born.
-The Holy Spirit is not physical.
-Mary was simply "overshadowed" by the Holy Spirit.
+The Holy Spirit is not physical, but immaterial.
+Mary was simply "overshadowed" by Him.
 His divine power created the physical body of Jesus Christ in her womb.

 "[In Response to John 7:1-10, Acts 1:13-14, and Galatians 1:18-19] In all those passages, the context shows that they were either some other relative or close friends, but in context with the Traditions which were passed down by Jesus Christ, we know that they were not the children of Mary."